What would you do if I gave you $1 million today on the condition that you invest it entirely in the stock market?

 - 🚀 Launch — I plan to build everything above openly on Twitter and primarily launch by inviting existing subscribers to the newsletter :)

-If you want to follow along as I build this (and more projects over the coming months!), you can find me on Twitter @monicalent.
+That’s all for now!
+If you want to follow along as I build over the coming months, you can find me on Twitter @monicalent.

 I guess this tweet makes it real 🙃— Monica Lent (@monicalent) October 9, 2020